SEB-9-BH/intro-to-full-stack-development/concepts/README.md

 ### The role of a full-stack developer

 A full-stack developer has the skills to work on both the front-end and back-end of a web application.
 This comprehensive skill set allows them to build user interfaces, write server-side code, and manage databases.
-Being versed in the entire spectrum of web development makes full-stack developers highly versatile and valuable in the tech industry.
+Working in the entire spectrum of web development makes full-stack developers highly versatile and valuable in the tech industry.

 Full-stack development encompasses the entire process of building a web application: from the user interface design to server-side programming and database management.